 - Vaginitis: Inflammation of the vagina, commonly from a yeast infection or bacterial overgrowth.
 Itching, discharge, and change of odor are typical symptoms.
 Vaginitis is treated with antibiotics or antifungal medication.

 - Vaginismus: Involuntary spasm of the vaginal muscles during sexual intercourse.
 Emotional distress about sex, or medical conditions, can be responsible.
-It is usually treated with exercises, medication. or both.
+Depending on the cause, it can be treated with medicine, counseling or some other types of therapy.

 - Genital warts: Genital warts may affect the vulva,vagina, and cervix.
 Treatments can remove vaginal warts, which are caused by human papillomavirus (HPV).